Britain's solar boom seen even bigger this year

 LONDON Britain's growth in solar capacity could be greater this year than last as firms snap up government subsidies for new large plants before they come to an end, said Foresight Group, a major British asset manager investing in the solar sector.

-Last year, Britain installed a record of 1.5 gigawatts of new solar photovoltaic (PV) capacity and overtook Italy to become the second-biggest European market after Germany, according to a major industry association.
+Last year, Britain installed a record of 1.5 gigawatts of new solar photovotaic (PV) capacity and overtook Italy to become the second-biggest European market after Germany, according to a major industry association.

-The rapidly falling cost of solar PV technology has fuelled the installation of more capacity in Europe, and UK solar developers have also benefited from generous government subsidies in recent years.
+The rapidly falling cost of solar PV technology has fueled the installation of more capacity in Europe, and UK solar developers have also benefited from generous government subsidies in recent years.

 Faster-than-expected deployment has led to a higher subsidy bill, however, prompting Britain to end support for new large-scale solar plants two years earlier than expected.